getpelican/pelican-themes/graymill/README.md

-## Graymin - A minimal Pelican theme.
+## Graymill - A minimal Pelican theme.

-Graymin is a minimal, responsive theme for the [Pelican](http://blog.getpelican.com/) static site generator.
+Graymill is a minimal, responsive theme for the [Pelican](http://blog.getpelican.com/) static site generator.
 It is based on the [Milligram CSS framework](http://milligram.io/).

 ### Demo